jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_sh.md

 git commit -m "delete other workflows" git push
 ```
-You will be prompted for your GitHub login and `Personal Access Token`.
+You will be prompted for your GitHub username and `Personal Access Token` (password).

 ### Create GitHub self-hosted runner